iAndu/Seam-carving/README.md

 # How to use

-Step 1: Modify the script settings in main.py to accommodate your needs.
+1. Modify the script settings in main.py to accommodate your needs.
-Step 2: Set the image path.
+2. Set the image path.
-Step 3: Run the script.
+3. Run the script.

 # Examples